Somchai-99/docs/pages/learn/develop/runtime.md

 #### Change the Device hostname

-Changing the device hostname is no longer possible via this method, due to the fact that the `/etc/hostname` file is stored on the read-only root partition.
-To change the device hostname, use the [balena supervisor API][supervisor-api-device-host-config].
+Changing the device hostname via a dbus-send method invocation of `org.freedesktop.hostname1.SetHostname` is no longer possible, due to the fact that this would attempt to write to `/etc/hostname`, which on the host OS is stored in the read-only root partition.
+To change the device hostname, use the [balena supervisor API][supervisor-api-device-host-config]

 #### Rebooting the Device
 ```Bash